-If you know of or reasonably believe a violation of this Code or Company Policies has occurred or may occur, or become aware of other unethical, unlawful, or inappropriate conduct or behavior, you should promptly report that information.
+If you know or reasonably believe a violation of this Code or Company Policies has occurred or may occur, or become aware of or suspect other unethical, unlawful, or inappropriate conduct or behavior, you should promptly report that information.

 Reports should be made to the Corporate Responsibility Officer or to Conduct Risk Management via the Tipline submission form (Jumpword: Tipline) or confidentially and anonymously through the Ombudsperson Program, as described below.
+Employees may also report such concerns to their supervisor or to any other supervisor.

-Schwab employees may report violations or suspected violations of the Company's Employment Practices to an Employee Relations Advisor, Human Resources Business Partner, or any member of the Human Resources organization or through MyHR.
+Schwab employees may report violations or suspected violations of the Company's Employment Practices, or other suspected unlawful conduct, to an Employee Relations Advisor, Human Resources Business Partner, or any member of the Human Resources organization or through MyHR.
+Employees may also report such concerns to their supervisor or to any other supervisor.